Top Ten Marlon Brando Films

 Honorable Mention: “Last Tango in Paris” (1972)

 I was a bit torn about what movie to include as my honorable mention this time around.
 There were plenty of worthy contenders.
 Do I choose The Wild One?
 The Freshman?
 Don Juan Demarco?
 Sayonara?
 But, I finally settled on the movie that earned Brando his 7th and last Academy Award nomination for Best Actor.
 Last Tango In Paris is an extremely polarizing film to say the least.
 It’s a masterpiece to some and glorified pornography to others.
 However, one thing that is never questioned is the brilliance and bravery of Brando’s performance.
 He stars as Paul, an American man in Paris who has just recently lost his wife to suicide.
 Devastated by the sudden loss, Paul seeks to ease his suffering by beginning a purely sexual relationship with a young French woman (Maria Schneider).
-However, as the affair progresses, their mutual agreement to keep the relationship “anonymous” with personal information never to be exchanged may prove to be too difficult an arrangement for Paul to maintain.
+However, as the affair progresses, their agreement to keep the relationship “anonymous”, with personal information never to be exchanged, might prove too difficult an arrangement for Paul to maintain.
 Directed and co-written by Bernardo Bertolucci, this existential art film was a French/Italian co-production, meaning that the majority of the movie’s dialogue is spoken in French with the exception of Marlon’s lines.
 Brando, actually, ended up improvising a large majority of his lines in the film, making him an unofficial co-writer of the film’s English dialogue.
 Brando stripped himself emotionally bare for the film and later felt embarrassed for participating in the film’s extreme sexual and emotional content.
 In fact, many of the personal stories Brando’s character, Paul, tells in the film are, actually, real stories from Brando’s childhood.
 By the time filming ended, both Marlon and Schneider felt manipulated (and even a little violated) by Bertolucci and it would be 15 years before Marlon spoke to the director again.
 But, despite the actors’ reservations, the film ended up receiving unanimously positive reviews in its home country of France with two-hour wait times outside theaters.
 (The film opened to greater controversy in the States a few months later).
 Be forewarned, this is an NC-17 rated film (due to its extreme sexual content).
 A toned-down R-rated version was, also, released in the 1980s, but it appears to no longer be widely available.

 And if you would like to learn more about the legendary Marlon Brando, check out Brando's Smile by Susan L. Mizruchi or Brando: Songs My Mother Taught Me co-written by Brando with Robert Lindsey.